jorgerodpen/Drug-Classiffier/README.md

 ### Code

 Contains all the code used to train and evaluate our models.
-Some sections are commented out to skip longer parts of code (might take more than an hour for each model) but the data has been stored in separate files and loaded at the beginning of the code to avoid this.
+Some sections are commented out to skip parts of the code that take longer to run (some sections might take more than an hour).
+The data generated in those sections was save as a .mat file and is loaded at the beginning of the code.
 There are four models:
 - randomforest1.m
--randomforest2.m
+- randomforest2.m
--decisiontree1.m-
+- decisiontree1.m
-decisiontree2.m
+- decisiontree2.m

 Each one with their correspondent .mat files containing the data to run them.